vlsi-nanocomputing/risc-v-lim-architecture/RI5CY-sameIF/tb/core/RT_rtl/README.md

 Memory organization
 --------------------------
 In the following a biref insight of hierarchical architecture of the memory will be given.
-The Racetrack memory array is composed by multiple basic elements called `Blocks`, the required number of Blocks is istantiated automatically based on the memory size, `RT_memory` intantiates the required number of Blocks based on the memory parameters.
+The Racetrack memory array is composed by multiple basic elements called Blocks, the required number of Blocks is istantiated automatically based on the memory size, `RT_memory` intantiates the required number of Blocks based on the memory parameters.
 Each block is composed by multiple `Macro Units` 32x32 bits entities composed composed by several pNML Racetracks, file `RT_block` instantiates the required number of Macro Units based on the memory parameters.
 Hierarchically, file `RT_32_8_4_MU` instantiates all the required pNML Racetracks.
 The pNML Racetrack has a 3D structure composed by three different Racetracks:
 * Logic Racetrack : computes and stores LiM results